magento/merchdocs/src/live-search/facets-add.md

 group: marketing
 ---

 Any filterable product attribute can be used as a facet.
-The _Add facets_ panel lists the current facets and makes it easy to assign additional product attributes.
+The _Add facets_ panel lists the current facets and makes it easy to assign additional product attributes as facets.
 Adding a facet is a three-step process.

 ![Faceting workspace]({% link live-search/assets/facets-add.png %}){: .zoom}
 _Add facet_